-- How do machines work?
+- Q. How do machines work?

 - Q. What forms IPO cycle of a juicer?

 - Q. What does IPO stand for?

 - Q. What is Input-Process-Output cycle?

 - Q. Define Input / Process/ Output.

 - Q. Name two input / output devices.

 - Q. What does a computer use to follow each stage of the IPO cycle?

-After explaining the chapter, let the students do the exercises given on pages 25 and 26 in the main course book.
-Tell the students to try sections such as 'Scratch Your Brain', 'Go Online' and 'A Better Me' given on page 26 in the main course book.
+After explaining the chapter, let the students do the exercises given on pages 24 and 25 in the main course book.
+Tell the students to try sections such as Scratch Your Brain and A Better Me given on pages 25 and 26 in the main course book.

-Ask the students to complete the elements like 'Art Integration Learning' given on page 23 and 'Experiential Learning' given on page 24 at home and show it to him/her the next day.
+Ask the students to complete the elements like Art Integration Learning given on page 22 at home and Experiential Learning given on page 23 in the computer lab and show it to him/her the next day.